mdolab/pyoptsparse/doc/install.rst

 * c/FORTRAN compiler (compatible with f2py)

 Please make sure these are installed and available for use.
-In order to use NSGA2 and NOMAD, swig (v1.3+) is also required.
+In order to use NSGA2 and NOMAD, SWIG (v1.3+) is also required.
+If those optimizers are not needed, then you do not need to install SWIG.
+Simply comment out the corresponding lines in ``pyoptsparse/pyoptsparse/setup.py`` so that they are not compiled.

 To facilitate the installation of Python dependencies, there is a file called ``requirements.txt`` which can be used together with ``pip``.
 Simply type